x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/faq.md

 > [!NOTE]
 > You can only create public folder rules that contain the element **reply using a specific template** in mail-enabled public folders.
 It is possible that pre-existing rules containing **reply using a specific template** will continue to work on non-mail-enabled public folders, but on those folders you cannot create new rules with this template element, or edit existing rules with this element.

-In a hybrid scenario, Outlook on the web and Outlook 2011 for Mac aren't supported for cross-premises public folders.
-Users must be in the same location as the public folders to access them with Outlook 2011 for Mac or Outlook on the web.
-Users of Outlook 2016 for Mac can access public folders in a hybrid scenario, if the procedures under [Hybrid Deployment procedures](https://technet.microsoft.com/library/jj200788%28v=exchg.150%29.aspx) are followed, and the April 2016 update for Outlook 2016 for Mac has been installed on all clients.
+In a hybrid scenario, Outlook on the web isn't supported for cross-premises public folders.
+Users must be in the same location as the public folders to access them with Outlook on the web.
+Outlook 2016 for Mac users can access public folders in a hybrid scenario if the following conditions are true:

+- You've followd the procedures at [Hybrid Deployment procedures](https://technet.microsoft.com/library/jj200788.aspx).

+- The April 2016 update for Outlook 2016 for Mac has been installed on all clients.

 ## How can I store a very large hierarchy in a public folder mailbox?